tingyucha/AOSPRE/docs/testcase.md

 <code>LHS_rhi_20010101_011735.700_to_20010101_011736.757.nc</code><br>
 <code>LHS_rhi_20010101_011736.852_to_20010101_011737.909.nc</code><br>

-These contents of these files may be examined with the netCDF utility program <code>ncdump</code>, and may be explored with the
+These contents of these files may be examined with the NetCDF utility program <code>ncdump</code>, and may be explored with the
 <code>ncview</code> utility program.
 Since these files are in radar
 coordinates, it is often difficult to make sense of the quick-look